-The liabilities of the company are the amount that they owe to another party where such party can be the supplier of goods & services, the lender of money or any other party to whom the company is liable to pay in future.
+The liabilities of the company are the amount that they owe to another party where such party can be the supplier of goods & services, the lender of money, or any other party to whom the company is liable to pay in the future.
 The liability is mostly settled by paying cash or sometimes by transferring any other economic benefit to the concerned party.

 The liabilities of the business are divided majorly into two categories:

 1. Current Liabilities: Current Liabilities are the short term obligations of the business that are expected to be settled by the business within a period of one year from the reporting date.
 The examples of the current liabilities are accounts payable, short-term debts, notes payable, advances received from customers, etc.

 2. Non-Current Liabilities: Non-current liabilities are the long-term obligations of the business that are expected to be settled over longer periods (more than a year) from the reporting date.
 For example long-term loans repayable after a year, debentures issued by the company, etc.